 But after all of my years visiting here, I have a few secret spots up my sleeves for those mornings when I want to experience something extra-special.
 And now, I’m sharing them with you.

 Arch Rock Trail is an easy 1.2 mile out & back trail, suitable for most hikers.
-It is rated as easy, though if you want to get up close and personal with Arch Rock, some basic bouldering will occur.
+It is rated as easy, though if you want to get up close and personal with Arch Rock, some basic bouldering will need to occur.

-I highly recommend this easy trek, even if you aren’t typically a hiker.
+I highly recommend this easy trek, even if you aren’t typically a hiker!
 Come prepared for desert hiking by packing appropriate shoes and clothing and gear, though!

 Distance: 1.
 2 miles